Root Canal Therapy

 When you come to our clinic, and the recommendation is a root canal procedure, there should be no cause for worry.
 To understand the procedure, you should know the different parts of the tooth.
 A patient’s tooth is made up of enamel that is accentuated by dentin, which is a rather hard layer.
 Underneath them is a pulp, which is a soft tissue.
 It is wired by blood vessels, connective tissues, and nerves, which assist in the growth of the root of tooth.
 When this pulp is damaged or affected, invasion by bacteria can lead to infection that causes pain.

-To deal with the culprit tooth, our office dentist will likely require that an x-ray be taken.
+To deal with the culprit tooth, our office dentist will likely require that digital radiography or x-ray be taken.
 This will determine if signs of infection are present.
 After that, anesthesia is applied to help numb the area and relax the patient.
 A hole is drilled into the tooth to remove any dirt and debris.
 Later, the tooth is sealed.
 In case the tooth requires more treatment, especially if the tooth was badly damaged, sealing could not be done on the same day.
 Instead, you will be requested to come later on for sealing.
 In the meantime, a temporary filling will used to cover the hole so that nothing contaminates it.
+We may also suggest a crown to help protect the tooth or veneers for aesthetics.
 Depending on the nature of your teeth, or your preference, our dentist may endorse a restoration.

 Root canal procedures are fairly safe and almost painless.
 They are a good way to preserve the natural tooth.
 For more information in regards to root canals, get into contact with us at any time of your convenience, day or night at Advanced Family Dentistry at (765) 287-5338.